If your rebar cutter is running slow, isn’t moving, or doesn’t have the pressure to cut normally, you may need to bleed the hydraulics.

-If your rebar cutter is running slow, isn’t moving or doesn’t have the pressure to cut normally, you may need to bleed the hydraulics.
 It’s important to never use your rebar cutter when the oil is low, which is why you need to know how to bleed a rebar cutter.

 One final tip, if you’re not using the stopper bolt correctly, you could find that a piece of rebar is jammed in the machine at an angle.
 On newer machines, all you have to do is simply release the pressure valve to retract the piston.
 For more information, visit bnproducts.com